mmmangooo/Milestone-Project2/README.md

 ## Features

-Every page contains a navigation bar and a logo with link to start page, which both stays at the top of the page when user scrolls, as not to be in the way of the content on page or make it hard for the user to access the map.
-Since the pages aren't very long, the user still has easy access to navigation.
+Every page contains a navigation bar and a logo .
 The navigation bar collapses to hamburger menu on smaller screens to ensure responsiveness.
-Each page (apart from landing page) also contains a footer with copyright information and a contact button which on click opens contact modal.
+Each page (apart from landing page) also contains a footer with copyright information andlinks to the different pages on the site, to provide navigation possibilites to the user from the bottom of the pages.

 ### Index/landing
 The index/landing page features a background image of a family walking on a forest road, chosen to create an immediate emotional connection to the purpose of the site